mwilliams2014/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/reference/themes/installing-the-theme-generator-reference.md

 # Installing the Liferay Theme Generator

-The Theme Generator is a handy CLI tool that creates the required files and structure you need to get started with liferay DXP Theme development.
+The Theme Generator is a handy CLI tool in the Liferay JS Themes Toolkit that creates the required files and structure you need to get started with liferay DXP Theme development.
 It provides several sub-generators for creating Themes, extending Themes, and generating Layout Templates.

 ![You can use the Theme Generator to create wonderful user experiences.](./installing-the-theme-generator-reference/images/01.png)